First-Year Studies Courses

-Entrepreneurship involves more than merely starting a new business that addresses a problem worth solving or innovating within an existing organization; it is a life skill that will contribute to success in any field.
-This course will explore the history of entrepreneurship through case studies, articles, and other activities.
-Students will investigate the evolution of entrepreneurial best practices and pitfalls throughout the years.
-Recent successes and failures in the world of entrepreneurship will be dissected, and the role of technology in the future of the field will be examined.
+Entrepreneurship involves more than merely starting a new business that addresses a problem worth solving or innovating within an existing organization; it is a life skill that contributes to success in any field.
+This course explores the history of entrepreneurship through case studies, articles, and other activities.
+Students investigate the evolution of entrepreneurial best practices and pitfalls throughout the years.
+We dissect recent successes and failures in the world of entrepreneurship, and examine the role of technology in the future of the field.
 (Under the Forester Fundamental Curriculum, this course meets the First Year Studies requirement. )

-FIYS 153: History Reversed; You to the World
+FIYS 153: History Reversed; You to the W

 Usually, history courses start deep in the past, and move towards the present.
 In this class, we flip the script, and start with you, right here, right now, at Lake Forest College.
 By tracing our individual ancestries, we will situate our local lives at the College and in the city of Chicago within a global historical context.
 Using large-scale datasets and wide-ranging historical sources, we will explore Chicago as a global city of immigrants and the Midwest as an ancient civilization of indigenous peoples.
 Rewinding from the present, the course will chart a global path back thousands of years to the origins of the human species in Africa.
 By investigating and debating how change happens over time, we will understand our own place in history.
 (Under the Forester Fundamental Curriculum, this course meets the First Year Studies requirement. )